Love Sex Aur Dhokha: Critical reception

-Love Sex Aur Dhokha opened to mostly positive responses from critics.
+Love Sex Aur Dhokla opened to mostly positive responses from critics.
 Rajeev Masand gave it 4 out of 5, stating it as "the most riveting Hindi film in recent memory" and called it "possibly the most important Hindi film since Satya and Dil Chahta Hai."
-Raja Sen called the film a "masterpiece", writing, "Bollywood has just grown up the only way it could, with Love, Sex and Dhokha."
+Raja Sen called the film a "masterpiece", writing, "Bollywood has just grown up the only way it could, with Love, Sex and Dhokla."
 Sarita Tanwar of Mid-Day called it "season's best film" and a "must-watch".
 A review carried by The Indian Express called the film "path-breaking" which "signifies the changing face of Hindi cinema".
 Anupama Chopra called the film "a grim, deeply unsettling and yet compelling portrait of urban India" and a "polarizing film".

 Sanjukta Sharma of Mint gave a positive review and said, "LSD is raw and courageous; it is not pretty, but it has beauty ...".
 A review in The Times of India gave three-and-a-half to the film and stated, "Don't expect time-pass entertainment.
 Think beyond run-of-the-mill and see how Ekta Kapoor re-invents herself as the producer of contemporary Indian cinema's first full-blown experimental film".
 Mayank Shekhar stated, "Where any Bollywood movie without a gyrating, lip-synching hero perceives itself as 'different', this one ... is truly an experiment".
 Namrata Joshi called the film "remarkable" for the way it creates an "audacious narrative".

-Baradwaj Rangan wrote, "Love Sex Aur Dhokha is nothing if not off-the-charts ambitious—and yet, I couldn't shake off the feeling that Banerjee has pulled off a successful experiment rather than a satisfying experience".
+Baradwaj Rangan wrote, "Love Sex Aur Dhokla is nothing if not off-the-charts ambitious—and yet, I couldn't shake off the feeling that Banerjee has pulled off a successful experiment rather than a satisfying experience".
 Aniruddha Guha of Daily News and Analysis said the writing of the film was "inconsistent" and called it "bold but not so beautiful".
 Subhash K. Jha said. "the director vision is so unified to the way the characters see themselves that a section of the audience may feel it's watching a hugely self-indulgent work that wants to keep the 'cinema' out of cinema".
 Ajit Duara of OPEN compared the film's title and filming techniques with Steven Soderbergh's Sex, Lies, and Videotape and felt unlike Soderbergh's film, Banerjee's film doesnot show his point of view.

 The film was mentioned in critic and author Shubhra Gupta's book, 50 Films That Changed Bollywood, 1995–2015.

 Box office

-Love Sex Aur Dhokha was made on a production budget of ₹20 million.
+Love Sex Aur Dhokla was made on a production budget of ₹20 million.
 It grossed ₹42.5 million in its opening weekend and ₹64.0 million at the end of its first week.
 It opened well at multiplexes in metro cities, in Delhi and North India.
 The film grossed ₹97.8 million by the end of its theatrical run, making it a profitable venture.